mozaik-association/mozaik/docs/Petition_module.md

 # Petitions

-The petition module is a non-existent module in the Odoo standard.
-It allows to manage the petitons of the organisation in the back office.
+The petitions module is a non-existent module in the Odoo standard.
+It allows to manage the petitons of the organisations in the back office of Mozaik.
 It will provide access to :

 - The general information of the petitions
 - The recognition of parters